-It functions the same as the fats and carbs when it needs to.
+It functions the same as fats and carbs when it needs to.
 This only really happens in times of starvation and in times of severe restriction of calories.
 The body releases amino acids and proteins from the muscle tissues for use as energy or in the energy cycles if needed.
-This protein catabolism happens sometimes in times of high intensity exercise.
+This protein catabolism sometimes happens in times of high intensity exercise.

 Rating the Quality of Proteins

-Just like the carbs, we see differences in the proteins we take in.
+Just like carbs, we see differences in the proteins we take in.
 Not all protein is equal.